At Home With Fairies: Marilyn Dieckmann

 Thank you so much!

-She may not wear a cloak,
+______________________________She may not wear a cloak,

 but Laura Howard has magical powers...